January & February

 Good Friday.
 On this day in March, Bermudians flock to Horseshoe Bay Beach to fly kites, many of which are handmade with brightly colored tissue paper, sticks and glue.
 The annual tradition—known as the Bermuda Kite Festival—is meant to replicate the ascension of Christ, who according to Christian tradition, rose from the dead on Easter Sunday.

 Peppercorn Ceremony.
-His Excellency the governor collects the annual rent of one peppercorn for use of the island's Old State House in St. George.
+Meant to recreate the moment when the island’s capital was transferred from St. George’s to Hamilton in 1816, this annual ceremony full of pomp and circumstance follows his Excellency the Governor, as he collects the annual rent of one peppercorn for use of the Old State House in St. George’s.
 Mid- to late April.
-Mid-to-late April.

-Agriculture Exhibit.
-Held over 3 days in late April at the Botanical Gardens in Paget, this event is a celebration of Bermuda's agrarian and horticultural bounty.
-In addition to prize-winning produce, the Agriculture Exhibit provides a showcase for local arts and crafts.
-For more information, go to www.theagshowbda.com.
+Bermuda Agricultural Exhibition.
+Held over 3 days in late April at the Botanical Gardens in Paget, this family-friendly event is a celebration of Bermuda’s agrarian and horticultural bounty.
+In addition to prize-winning produce, the exhibition (locally known as the “ag show”) features an equestrian competition and best-in-show awards for top pig, chicken, and other farm animals.
+For more information, visit www.theagshowbda.com.

 Harbour Nights.
 On Wednesday nights in the City of Hamilton from May through August, join a festive street party on a blocked off section of Front Street, where local vendors sell crafts, artwork and food.
 Expect family-friendly kid zones, cultural expositions and live musical performances, like Bermuda’s very on Gombey dancers.